Regarding the Definition of OSINT in Public Law

 Intelligence that is produced from publicly available information and is collected, exploited, and disseminated in a timely manner to an appropriate audience for the purpose of addressing a specific intelligence requirement. [i]

-The crux of the issue is that this definition suggests that any soldier who generates intelligence from publicly available information (PAI) is conducting OSINT.
+The crux of the issue is that this definition may suggest that any soldier who generates intelligence from publicly available information (PAI) is conducting OSINT.

 This definition first appeared in the 2006 National Defense Authorization Act[ii] and was later amended to Title 50 of the U.S. Code.[iii]
 Many interpret the definition’s presence in U.S. Code as a legally binding mandate.
 The intent of the public law, however, was to prompt the Secretary of Defense to develop a strategic framework for, “integrating OSINT into the Defense intelligence process.” [iv] Congressional findings are considered prefatory—they provide context but do not carry independent legal force. [v] The definition of OSINT appears in the law only as a “congressional finding” which provided context leading into the legally binding text.
 According to the Library of Congress: